sdcondon/SCFirstOrderLogic/README.md

   * **[Beyond Getting Started](https://github.com/sdcondon/SCFirstOrderLogic/blob/main/docs/user-guide/beyond-getting-started.md):** Brings attention to a few things not mentioned in 'getting started'
   * **[Language Integration](https://github.com/sdcondon/SCFirstOrderLogic/blob/main/docs/user-guide/language-integration.md):** An explanation of how the language integration aspects of this library work
 * **[Roadmap](https://github.com/sdcondon/SCFirstOrderLogic/blob/main/docs/roadmap.md):** Full project tracking would be overkill for the moment, so there's just a bullet list to organise my thoughts

+## See Also

+Like this?
+It might also be worth checking out:

+* [SCClassicalPlanning](https://github.com/sdcondon/SCClassicalPlanning): Basic classical planning implementations.
+Based on chapter 10 of "Artificial Intelligence: A Modern Approach" - though perhaps a _little_ more loosely than this repo is based on chapters 8 and 9.
+Specifically, introduces a couple more PDDL concepts that the book doesn't bother with (but should IMO).
+Depends on this library (and [SCGraphTheory.Search](https://github.com/sdcondon/SCGraphTheory.Search)).
+* [SCPropositionalLogic](https://github.com/sdcondon/SCPropositionalLogic): Basic propositional logic implementations.
+Based on chapter 7 of "Artificial Intelligence: A Modern Approach".
+Mostly just a precursor to this repo - I haven't bothered publishing this one to NuGet - but might be of use if you find this repo a bit too much.
+* [AIMA Code](https://github.com/aimacode/aima-csharp): I mention this only because I feel like I should.
+This is the "official" C# repository for "Artificial Intelligence: A Modern Approach" - and it is utterly, irretrievably useless.